-When a debtor files for bankruptcy, he or she must file a Statement of Intentions.
+When a debtor files for bankruptcy, they must file a Statement of Intentions.
 This statement lets everyone know your intentions regarding secured debts.
-With respect to these types of secured debts, a debtor has three options: surrender, reaffirmation or redemption.
+With respect to these types of secured debts, a debtor has three options, surrender, reaffirmation, or redemption.

 When do I have to leave my home?

 With respect to home mortgages, you can stay in the home while a foreclosure is pending.
 It takes a creditor about six months to complete a foreclosure case in Maine.
 The earliest possible date a creditor can get you out of a home under Maine law is 90 days after a judge signs a judgment of foreclosure.

 To reaffirm the debt, a debtor must sign a reaffirmation agreement that states that bankruptcy does not affect the underlying loan.
 In other words, if you reaffirm a debt, you still owe the money.
 The good news is you get to keep your home or vehicle.

 The bad news is that if you default on the loan in the future, the creditor can take the property from you and sell it at auction.
 If the creditor does not recover the full amount of the loan and the property is located in Maine, you still owe the difference.
 Before you reaffirm a debt, you should make sure that you can make all monthly loan payments.

 As stated above, a debtor files a statement of intentions that lets secured creditors know if a debtor wants to reaffirm a debt.
 The creditor then prepares a reaffirmation agreement which must comply with an officially approved form.
 The agreement gets sent to the attorney for the debtor who then reviews it with you.
 If everything is in order, you sign it.